Branch (banking): Legal restrictions in the United States

-Historically, branch banking in the United States—especially interstate branch banking—was viewed unfavorably by regulatory authorities, who correctly foresaw the risk of banks becoming too big to fail.
+Historically, branch banking in the United States—especially interstate branch banking—was viewed unfavorably by regulatory authorities.
 This regulatory hostility was codified with the enactment of the McFadden Act of 1927, which specifically prohibited interstate banking.
 Over the next few decades, some banks attempted to circumvent McFadden's provisions by establishing bank holding companies that operated so-called independent banks in multiple states.
 To address this, The Bank Holding Company Act of 1956 prohibited bank holding companies headquartered in one state from having branches in any other state.

 Most interstate banking prohibitions were repealed by the Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994.
 Research has also found that anticompetitive state provisions restricted out-of-state growth when those provisions were more restrictive than the provisions set by the Interstate Banking and Branching Efficiency Act or by neighboring states.
 Some states have also had restrictive bank branch laws; for example, Illinois outlawed branches (other than the main office) until 1967, and did not allow an unlimited number until 1993.
-Texas historically has heavily restricted the operations of banks.
-For example, it was not until 1980 that Article XVI, Section 16, of the Texas Constitution was amended to permit banks to have unmanned teller machines (ATMs) in the county of its domicile.
+Texas has historically heavily restricted the operations of banks.
+Although Dallas-area Docutel was an early ATM manufacturer, the state's banks did not purchase them until Texas Attorney General Crawford Martin ruled in August 1971 that ATMs did not violate the Texas Constitution's prohibition on bank branches.
+In 1980 Article XVI, Section 16, of the constitution was amended to permit banks to have unmanned ATMs in the county of their domicile.
+The prohibition on bank branches existed until 1986.

 Types of branches

 Instore

 These are typically branches located in a retail space such as a grocery, shopping malls or discount store.
-They may be full service branches or limited service branches.
+They may be full-service branches or limited service branches.
 They generally do not include drive-through teller windows or safe deposit boxes.
-These branches may have limited staff and typically include technology as a means to deliver banking services such as the use of automated teller machines, videoconferencing, and video banking systems.
+These branches may have limited staff and typically include technology as a means to deliver banking services such as automated teller machines, videoconferencing, and video banking systems.